Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You touch a creature that that does not have all of its Hit Points, flooding its wounds with deadly salts.
 The target must make a CON Saving Throw.
 On a failure, the target takes 4d10 Necrotic damage.
 On a success, the target takes half as much damage.
 If the target is [Bleeding](conditions.md#bleeding), this damage is maximized and the condition ends for it.
-At Higher Levels.
-The Necrotic damage increases by 1d10 for every slot level above 3.
+**Using a Higher-Level Spell Slot.** The Necrotic damage increases by 1d10 for every slot level above 3.
 - **Classes**: Druid, Ranger
 *(Source: CS)*